Mate-ber/ExerciseTracker/README.md

 2. Tracking user exercise
 3. Managing users

+This project utilizes postman to do the job of the frontend and the project itself is just backend of the exercise tracker.

 ## Important the only things that is implemented by me is managing activity types and tracking user exercise in folder m3-spring-application.